mitchellh/libflightplan/README.md

 ### C

-The C API is documented in the
+The C API is documented as
-[flightplan.h header file](https://github.com/mitchellh/libflightplan/blob/main/include/flightplan.h).
+[man pages](https://github.com/mitchellh/libflightplan/tree/main/doc) as well as the [flightplan.h header file](https://github.com/mitchellh/libflightplan/blob/main/include/flightplan.h).
 An example program is available in [`examples/basic.c`](https://github.com/mitchellh/libflightplan/blob/main/examples/basic.c), and a simplified version is reproduced below.
 This example shows how to